swagger-atlas/atlas/docs/artillery.md

 ==========================================
 Once you have setup artillery, you want ATLAS to build the Swagger into artillery readable format.
 This generally occurs in following steps:
 - Identification of resources.
-Run `python manage.py detect_resources` for same.
+Run `atlas detect_resources` for same.
 Unless, you are updating Swagger, this should be only run once.
-- Run `python manage.py fetch_data` so we can extract all relevant values.
+- Run `atlas fetch_data` so we can extract all relevant values.
 One time operation unless you want to re-fetch all values again
-- Run `python manage.py build artillery` which transforms your YAML Swagger to artillery YAML File (with lots of other awesome stuff besides)
+- Run `atlas build` which transforms your YAML Swagger to artillery YAML File (with lots of other awesome stuff besides)

 Distributing Your Setup
 =======================

-Finally, there is a magic command `python manage.py dist artillery`.
+Finally, there is a magic command `atlas dist`.
 This will create a folder `dist`.

 This is self-sufficient folder.